corticalstack/azure-ai-foundry-examples/01-project-based-model-inference-chat-client/README.md

 - **ERROR**: Due to a more serious problem, the application has not been able to perform a function
 - **CRITICAL**: A serious error, indicating that the application itself may be unable to continue running

-Logs are written to a `chat_client.log` file in the application directory to avoid polluting the chat output.
+Logs are written to a `01-project-based-model-inference-chat-client.log` file in the application directory to avoid polluting the chat output.